lotas1/noun-hub/NounHub_PRD.md

 ## Executive Summary

-NounHub is a mobile application designed for the National Open University community, providing a Twitter-like social experience with department-based forums.
-The platform enables students and faculty to share posts, engage in discussions, and build community within their academic departments.
+NounHub is a comprehensive mobile platform designed exclusively for the National Open University community.
+The platform features StudyLab for accessing academic resources, a Feed system for school-related news and information, Forums for structured topic-driven conversations, and NounBuddy - an AI chatbot assistant that helps students with inquiries about school fees, program eligibility, academic calendars, and official FAQs.
+Through these integrated features, NounHub creates a unified digital ecosystem that enhances the academic experience and builds community within NOUN.

 ## Product Vision